anisul/simple-backend-for-frontend/README.md

 ## License
 This API is released under the **MIT License**, allowing you to use and modify it as needed for your purposes.

+## Performance Metrics

+### Synchronous vs. Asynchronous Processing

+In our Spring Boot application, we have implemented both synchronous and asynchronous approaches to retrieve data from external APIs.
+The primary focus is on the `/v1/api/bored-ip/{ip}` endpoint, where we fetch data from upstream services.
+Notably, no caching mechanism is involved in these metrics.

+#### Synchronous Approach

+- **Request Count**: 1000
+- **Average Response Time**: 0.791 seconds

+In the synchronous approach, we made 1000 HTTP requests, and the average response time for these requests was approximately 0.791 seconds.

+#### Asynchronous Approach

+- **Request Count**: 1000
+- **Average Response Time**: 0.550 seconds

+In the asynchronous approach, we made 1000 HTTP requests as well, and the average response time for these requests was approximately 0.550 seconds.
+This approach leverages asynchronous processing to improve performance.

+These performance metrics provide insights into the response times of our application for the specific endpoint.
+Please note that the actual response times may vary based on factors like network conditions and the load on the system.

 Please replace placeholders like `{ip}`, `localhost:8080`, and URLs with your actual values.
 Additionally, include any specific usage guidelines, rate limits, or authentication requirements if applicable to your API.